godaddy/extract-config/.github/ISSUE_TEMPLATE/regression.md

 ## Environment
 <!--
-  Describe the environment and provide any configuration you've used to run Warehouse.
+  Describe the environment and provide any configuration.
 -->